ibm-cloud-docs/EventStreams/mirroring.md

 ### Producers
 {: #producers}

-We recommend producers to only produce to local topics, hence they should not require changes when switching between clusters.
+We recommend producers to produce to local topics only, hence they should not require changes when switching between clusters.

 ### Consumers
 {: #consumers}